comychitz/intro_to_programming/README.md

 }
 ```
 The first line is declaring a function named doubleValue, which takes in an
-integer value we're calling x and returns another integer value (int stands for
+integer value we're calling `x` and returns another integer value (`int` stands
-integer).
-As you can guess, this function's purpose is to double the value given
+for integer).
+As you can guess, this function's purpose is to double the value
-and return its result.
-The second line is an open curly bracket used to indicate
+given and return its result.
+The second line is an open curly bracket (`{`) used
-the start of the function body.
-The body of the function is where we perform all
+to indicate the start of the function body.
+The body of the function is where we
-the *hard work*.
-Within the body we have lines of code, separated by semi-colons
+perform all the *hard work*.
+Within the body we have lines of code, separated by
-(;), executing code to fulfill the functions purpose.
-The third line declares a
+semi-colons (;), executing code to fulfill the functions purpose.
+The third
-new variable y, which is assigned the value of x multiplied by 2.
-The last
+line declares a new variable y, which is assigned the value of x multiplied by
-statement of the body is typically a return statement, which outputs (returns)
+2. The last statement of the body is typically a return statement, which outputs
-the result of all of our *hard work*.
-Finally, we have a close curly bracket,
+(returns) the result of all of our *hard work*.
+Finally, we have a close curly
-indicating the end of the body, and the end of this function.
+bracket (`}`) indicating the end of the body, thus the end of this function.

 ### the main function
-There is special function that is required in all C++ programs - the *main*
+There is special function that is required in all C++ programs - the `main`
 function.
-The *main* function is the first function that is executed when
+The `main` function is the first function that is executed when
 running your program; you can think of it as the entry point to the program.
 We
 will see usage of the main function in our first example program below.

 ### hello, world! <a name="hello-world"></a>
 In the programming universe, when introducing a language the typical first
 exercise to write is the "hello, world!" program.
 In an effort to follow this
-tradition, we will now tackle writing "hello, world!" in C++!
+tradition, we will now breakdown a simple "hello, world!" program.
 ```c++
 #include <iostream>